 - 1. NO Medical Assistant student will be given the opportunity to take a test/quiz early for any reason.
 No Final Exam will be given early or late. - 2.
 Homework is considered late if not turned in on or before the time designated by an instructor.
 Homework turned in after the specified time on the date due will have 50% deducted from the original point value.
 Individual instructors may assess an additional penalty for late assignments coming in the day after initial due date or later.
 The office will document the receipt of an assignment even if class is not in session, but the campus is open. - 3.
 Ten percent (10%) will be deducted from tests and quizzes missed (Day 1).
 An additional five percent will be deducted each day the college campus is open following the scheduled test time. - 4.
 After 7 calendar days or the next exam date, whichever is earlier, no points will be awarded for any make-up exams or quizzes. - 5.
+All exams must be taken regardless of points awarded.
+Remediation, if required, for each test missed must be completed and submitted prior to the class's next test.
+NO exceptions. - 6.
 Individual circumstances of illness and emergency will be considered on a case by case basis by faculty.
 Documentation must be presented upon return to school.